Shaier/download_pubmed/README.md

 ```

 ## Huggingface option
 #### I also uploaded the resulting files to huggingface.
+The dataset contains 20.5M entries (removed those with empty authors list, no title, or no abstract).
 You can load them with:
 ```
 from datasets import load_dataset pubmed_dataset = load_dataset("Shaier/pubmed")